 4. Play the waiting game.

 Amazon really, really wants you to buy that [insert product here].
-So much so, that if you express interest in a product via the "save for later" feature, you'll get an Amazon alert if the item's price drops while you're mulling your possible purchase over.
+So much so, that if you express interest in a product via the "save for later" feature, you'll get an Amazon alert if the item's price drops while you're mulling over your possible purchase.
 Sometimes playing hard to get pays off.

 5. And wait for shipping.